castelao/NREL-pypackage-template/README.md

 # Template for NREL's Python packages

-This is an opinionated template for creating Python packages at NREL intended for a wide range of users.
+This is an opinionated template for creating Python packages at NREL, intended for a wide range of users.
 If you are new to NREL or don't have much experience building Python packages, this template is a good option to provide you a scaffolding to get started quickly.
 It also setup several